zipzit/vscode_cpp_projects/5_cmake_vcpkg/readme.md

       Notice the differences here.
 Specifically, remove the `-D` and `=` when creating that `set()` function

- - I had slight differences in this part of the project, based on what OS / Virtualbox/ Unix flavor I was working in.
+ - I've run this project multiple times, often with small errors, based on what OS / Virtualbox/ Unix flavor I was working in.
  Reminder, stick to the basics, particularly with [CMake.](https://github.com/microsoft/vscode-cmake-tools/blob/master/docs/how-to.md#how-to)  Remember the command palette stuff: `CMake: Quick Start` , `CMake: Configure`, `CMake: Build` (or the Build Button in the status bar), `CMake: Debug Target` (or Debug button in the status bar)...

+ - Note, occasionally I had issues with CMake that didn't make sense.
+[Clear cache by just deleting the build folder.](https://github.com/microsoft/vcpkg/issues/11247#issuecomment-625688923)  Fixed it!

   And when you are done, your **CMakeLists.txt** file should look like: